-Wake County mother from prison: "I did not conspire with my son to kill his father"
+Wake County mother from prison: 'I did not conspire with my son to kill his father'

 "I've seen him beat my brother on the ground.
 I've seen him beat my mom.
 He's tried to, he's beat me before," Savannah Franklin said during a FaceTime interview.

-Donald Franklin says he can't believe all this is being dredged up again and asked people to imagine what it would be like to be a hard working father and husband and have your whole family turn against you.
+Donald Franklin said he can't believe all this is being dredged up again and asked people to imagine what it would be like to be a hard-working father and husband and have your whole family turn against you.

-He says his ex-wife is a scheming liar.
+He said his ex-wife is a scheming liar.

-So while this appears to be a he said/she said case, Donald Franklin believes the important distinction here is that his ex-wife and son plead guilty.
+So while this appears to be a he said/she said case, Donald Franklin said he believes the important distinction here is that his ex-wife and son pled guilty.

-"This whole case was just a horrible perfect storm of circumstance?"
+"This whole case was just a horrible perfect storm of circumstance?" he asked.

-"It's actually a lifetime movie to be honest with you.
+"It's actually a Lifetime movie to be honest with you," Tammy Franklin said.
 It is.
 The way it happened and the way it fell and the way everything happened.
-In the end I wasn't worried about any kind of money.
+In the end, I wasn't worried about any kind of money.
 All I wanted was a life.
 That's all I ever wanted was a life.
-I never wanted, I could care less, I mean there was times when we had the world but i
+I never wanted, I could care less, I mean there was times when we had the world but I wasn't happy.

-wasn't happy.
 And money cannot buy you happiness.
-I tried it, " Franklin responded.
+I tried it."